syncfusion-content/flutter-docs/Flutter/maps/shape-colors.md

 ## Range color mapping

-You can apply color to the shape if the value returned from `shapeColorValueMapper` falls within the `MapColorMapper.from` and `MapColorMapper.to`.
+You can apply color to the shape if the value returned from `MapShapeLayerDelegate.shapeColorValueMapper` falls within the `MapColorMapper.from` and `MapColorMapper.to`.
 Then, the `MapColorMapper.color` will be applied to the respective shapes.

 {% tabs %}
 {% highlight Dart %}